-You won’t be quite on a single income once the children arrive – there are also family tax benefits and other payments to take into consideration (even when both parents are working).
+You won’t be quite on a single income once the children arrive – there are also family tax benefits and other payments to take into consideration.

 To get an accurate picture of your total income once you or your partner leave the workforce, write down the following: